IRMP-org/IRMP/README.md

 # Timer usage
 The IRMP **receive** library works by polling the input pin at a rate of 10 to 20 kHz.
 Default is 15 kHz.<br/>
 The IRMP **send** library works by bit banging the output pin at a frequency of 38 kHz.
 This **avoids blocking waits** and allows to choose an **arbitrary pin**, you are not restricted to pin 3 or 11.
-Send Interrupts require 20% CPU time.<br/>
+Send Interrupts require 50% CPU time.<br/>

 **Some protocols can be received by just using interrupts from the input pin** instead of polling by defining `IRMP_ENABLE_PIN_CHANGE_INTERRUPT`.
 In this case **no timer is needed**.
 See [Interrupt example](https://github.com/ukw100/IRMP/blob/master/examples/Interrupt/Interrupt.ino).<br/>

 - For AVR **timer 2 (Tone timer)** is used for receiving **and** sending.
 For variants, which have no timer 2 like ATtiny85 or ATtiny167, **timer 1** is used.
 - For ESP8266 and ESP32 **timer1** is used.
 - For STM32 (BluePill) **timer 3 (Servo timer) channel 1** is used as default.<br/>
-- The `millis()` function and the corresponding timer is not used by IRMP!
+- If you use polling mode with timer 2, the `millis()` function and the corresponding timer is not used by IRMP!
+- In Interrupt mode, the `micros()` function is used as timebase.

 # Schematic for Arduino UNO
 | IR-Receiver connection | Serial LCD connection |